Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/geoview-compose/README.md

 ### Display a Callout

-To display a Callout, use the `content` lambda parameter of the `MapView` or `SceneView` to call the [Callout](./src/main/java/com/arcgismaps/toolkit/geoviewcompose/GeoViewScope.kt#L216) composable function:
+To display a Callout, use the `content` lambda parameter of the `MapView`, `SceneView`, or `LocalSceneView` to call the [Callout](./src/main/java/com/arcgismaps/toolkit/geoviewcompose/GeoViewScope.kt#L216) composable function:

 ```kotlin
 MapView(